Chisom83/Pizza-Pro-Analysis/README.md

   - Total Revenue: The total sales generated from the pizza orders
   - Order Quantity: The total volume of pizzas sold.
   - Total Orders: The total number of overall orders.

 ### Business Problems and Objectives
 - Revenue by Pizza Type
   - Requirement: Analyze which pizza types contribute the most to the company's revenue.
-  - Objective: Optimize menu offerings by promoting best-selling pizza types.
-Also, identifying underperforming pizza to either improve or remove from the menu.
+  - Objective: Optimize menu offerings by promoting best-selling pizza types and identifying underperforming pizza to either improve or remove from the menu.
-- Customer Preferences Based on Pizza Category
+- Customer Preferences Based by Pizza Category
   - Requirement: Group pizzas by their category (e.g., Supreme, Chicken) and identify which categories are most popular among customers.
-  - Objective: Target promotions towards popular pizza categories and explore cross-selling opportunities with side dishes or beverages.
+  - Objective: Target promotions towards popular pizza categories and explore cross-selling opportunities with beverages.
 - Sales Seasonality:
-  - Requirement: Identify trends in pizza sales across different times of the year, correlating with holidays, weather changes, and regional events.
+  - Requirement: Identify trends in pizza sales across different times of the year, weekdays and times of day.
-  - Objective: Optimize inventory management and marketing strategies based on seasonal trends, ensuring adequate stock during peak demand periods while minimizing waste during slower months.
+  - Objective: Optimize inventory management and marketing strategies based on seasonal trends, ensuring adequate stock during peak demand periods to reduce waste and boost sales.

 ## Dataset
 The dataset used for this analysis can be acessed in  Microsoft Excel [download here].(https://www.microsoft.com)